-Sydney Airport, with 39.8 MAP, attracts around 15-20 per cent of its passengers using rail services to access the airport and, depending on the attractiveness of rail to Airport passengers (transit time, cost and ease of access), it is reasonable to expect rail to attract similar percentages.
-These figures are consistent with international experience that indicates a global average of 20 per cent rail mode share for airports with a well-connected airport rail link, where people are already accustomed to using public transport.29
+At the time the Airport Plan was determined (in 2016), Sydney Airport, with 39.8 MAP, attracted around 15-20 per cent of its passengers using rail services.
+Depending on the attractiveness of rail to Airport passengers (transit time, cost and ease of access), it is reasonable to expect rail to the Airport may be able to attract similar percentages once both rail services are in operation.
+These figures are consistent with international experience that indicates a global average of 20 per cent rail mode share for airports with a well-connected airport rail link, where people are already accustomed to using public transport.30